enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/computer-network-digital-signature.md

-# digital signature
+# Computer Network - Digital Signature

 - for verify the **authenticity** and **integrity** of a message

-## digital signature algorithms
+## Digital Signature Algorithms

 - RSA
 - ed25519